Sjaswant55/Notes-keeper/README.md

 # Keep Clone

-A Keep clone using ReactJS which allows user to add notes, update notes and delete notes.
+It is a notes taking application created using ReactJS which helps users in taking various notes.

 ![Preview](./preview.png)